AnthonyBeCode/Hamilton-promo-3/Parcours EN/08-DB/php-exercises-crud2/readme.md

 ## Exercice 4

 Create a form which contain these fields : name, surname, birthdate, fidelity card(checkbox) and fidelity card's ID.
-This dorm should be modified by the client.
+This form should allow us to modify the data of a client.

 In this form, you should display the information of Gabriel Perry.
-Modify hos birthdate to 9 April 1994.
+Modify his birthdate to 9 April 1994.

 ## Exercice 5